hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m2/task2.1/README.md

 # Vagrant
-After installing and useing command
+After installing and using command
 `vagrant  init hashicorp/precise64`
 and
 `vagrant  up`